Skip to main content

 hazardous materials, chemicals, paint, paint-related materials, driveway sealers, pesticides, tires, utility poles, railroad ties, construction materials, tree stumps, sod, dirt, stones, food, concrete, asphalt, bricks, roofing material, pallets or asbestos, cardboard or computers.
 Unacceptable items are in violation of Chapter 63 of the Monroe Township Code.

-Items NOT accepted: hazardous materials, chemicals, paint, paint-related materials, driveway sealers, pesticides, tires, utility poles, railroad ties, construction materials, tree stumps, sod, dirt, stones, food, concrete, asphalt, bricks, roofing material, pallets or asbestos.
+Bulky Pickup Items NOT accepted: Hazardous materials, chemicals, paint, paint-related materials, driveway sealers, pesticides, tires, utility poles, railroad ties, construction materials, tree stumps, sod, dirt, stones, food, concrete, asphalt, bricks, roofing material, and asbestos.
 Banned items are in violation of Chapter 63 of the Monroe Township Code.

 Tire Recycling – Residents should use the East Brunswick Reclamation Center located at 357 Dunhams Corner Road.
 Hours are Monday through Saturday, 8 a.m. – 4 p.m.
 Closed Sundays and holidays.